A Christian Witness in a COVID-Shaped World

 To track the spread of the COVID-19 pandemic and better inform people about known risks, CSR has prepared an interactive Tableau Public dashboard, drawing on the generous public work of the Center for Systems Science and Engineering (CSSE) at Johns Hopkins University.
-The newest feature is a visual meeting risk calculator on Tableau Public with an accompanying demonstration video.

 We have also begun a series of videos hosted on our YouTube channel; check out the CSR COVID-19 playlist or watch a sample video below:

 These articles and dashboards have impressed us as reliable, informative communications.
 Visit and like our Facebook page for recent links and to suggest additions to this list.